Berkan66/CV-Group-Assignment-1/README.md

 The repository contains:

-- pdf file describing the assignment
+- Pdf file describing the assignment
-- jupytor notebook (completed in Google Colab) with the code and explanation
+- Jupyter notebook (completed in Google Colab) with the code and explanation